10 Tips to Help You Successfully

 8) Read Labels.
 And remember, if you have to spend 10 minutes deciphering a food’s label with unpronounceable chemical additives and you have no earthly idea what they are, your body doesn’t know what they are either.
 Not only that, but you’re going to pay for those expensive chemicals at the cash register and in your own health.
 Skip anything with fake colors, flavorings or “flavor enhancers”…they all ROB you of your health!

 9) Eat your veggies.
 Go heavy on the veggies.
 In the summer, we have fresh tomato sauce on zucchini “pasta” with chopped fresh oregano.
 You can throw in a cooked chicken breast and you have a complete meal.
-I grow tomatoes, zucchini and oregano in my garden and the whole meal is divine!
+I grow tomatoes, zucchini, and oregano in my garden and the whole meal is divine!

 10) Beans, Beans.
-A healthy, yet frugal food, (skip this tip if you eat strictly Paleo) dried beans need to be soaked, cooked and then can be made into a multitude of cheap eats, from soups to chilis to salad.
+A healthy, yet frugal food, (skip this tip if you eat strictly Paleo) dried beans need to be soaked, and cooked and then can be made into a multitude of cheap eats, from soups to chilis to salad.

 Don’t become a statistic and please don’t think healthy food is out of your reach or budget!
 It’s not hard, it’s enjoyable and the cool thing about eating healthy, grown-in-the-ground food is you always know what you’re eating—no labels necessary!